Kanazawa Itinerary: 2 Days in the City of Samurais

 If you’re following my 3-week Japan itinerary, you’ll be coming from the fairy-tale town of Shirakawa-go.
 Besides a car, your only other option is taking a bus.
 In my Shirakawa-go itinerary post, I list two options: spend the night in Shirakawa-go or leave for Kanazawa in the late afternoon.
 Either way, the bus ride is 1 hour and 15 minutes.

-To give you an idea of bus times, the bus schedule for 2022 shows the first bus leaving Shirakawa-go at 8:50 am and arriving in Kanazawa at 10:05.
+To give you an idea of bus times, the bus schedule shows the first bus leaving Shirakawa-go at 8:50 am and arriving in Kanazawa at 10:05.
 In the late afternoon, the last bus is at 5:30 arriving in Kanazawa at 6:45 pm.
 Buses leave every 30 or 60 minutes.

 The bus will drop you off at the East Gate of the train station, near where you can catch the city buses to other parts of Kanazawa.